The Uniters cohort features ideological, racial, educational, and generational diversity:

 The 28 Uniters have been assigned to four project teams, each of which will work with a community organization to design and implement a project that reduces risks of targeted violence in their county: CONTACT Helpline (Franklin), Just for Today Recovery & Veteran’s Support Services (Dauphin), Mediation Services of Adams County (Adams), and Suicide Prevention of York (York).
 A budget of $10,000 will support each project.

-“A community’s safety depends on the level of its community members’ proactivity,” said Kierstan Belle, UPTV Adams County Co-Coordinator.
+“A community’s safety depends on the level of its community members’ proactivity,” said Kierstan Belle, UPTV Team Advisor in Adams County.
 “I can’t wait to see how the Uniters work together with their community partners to prevent targeted violence in south-central Pennsylvania.”

 The two-step application process involved a written questionnaire about prospective participants’ interest in the program and a 30-minute interview with two program organizers.

 UPTV is funded by the U.S. Department of Homeland Security's Center for Prevention Programs and Partnerships under the Targeted Violence and Terrorism Prevention (TVTP) Grant Program for Fiscal Year 2022.
 TVTP works to help prevent incidents of domestic violent extremism, as well as to bolster efforts to counter online radicalization and mobilization to violence.

 Uniting for Action on the Oregon Economy to Launch in November

 Non-partisan, grassroots initiative aims to build relationships across divides and tackle economic challenges in northwest Oregon